jessebye/backstage-plugin-buildkite-metrics/README.md

-# backstage-plugin-buildkite-metrics
+# Buildkite Metrics

-Plugin to show Buildkite build metrics for a given pipeline
+Plugin that provides a card to display Buildkite pipeline metrics.